zulip/zulip/docs/production/deployment.md

 [nginx-loadbalancer]: https://github.com/zulip/zulip/blob/master/puppet/zulip_ops/files/nginx/sites-available/loadbalancer

-## Putting the Zulip application behind a HAPROXY reverse proxy
+## Putting the Zulip application behind a HAProxy reverse proxy

+Using HAProxy lets you do SSL termination at the frontend and http at the back end.

 ### Installation